Credit for Prior Learning (Policy 3040)

 Scope and Audience

-This policy applies to all credit for prior learning sought by students.
+This policy applies to all credit for prior learning requests for undergraduate and graduate credit.

 1. Policy Purpose

-To establish policy for students to receive credit for prior learning.
+To establish policy for University students to receive credit for prior learning.

 2. Policy Statement